 Please note that NetTutor is a separate service, designed to "fill in the gaps" when Success Center Tutors are not available or when we don't support a subject in which a student needs help.
 Start with OUR West Valley tutors: they know the classes we offer, the instructors who work here, and the numerous resources that are available to our students.
 They are the best source of support for West Valley students. 😊

 If you're not a current West Valley College student, or if you need private tutoring outside of what The Success Center offers, we recommended the following sources, not affiliated with WVC:

 - Tutree.com: an online resource (and app) that allows you to connect with tutors near you who have been vetted by Tutree; payment can also be made securely through their site and/or app.

 - "The 10 Best Tutoring Centers in Saratoga" is an online listing of Yelp's top-rated tutorial centers close to West Valley.
 Many focus on K-12 education, but some may offer higher-level help as well.

 - Craigslist: many private tutors advertise via Craigslist, but you need to search for and vet them yourself.
 It's a good resource to see who's available, their level of expertise (from high school students to PhDs), and the going hourly rate for private tutors in the Bay Area.
-Of course, as with any Craigslist ad, please meet in a public place and be safe.

-NOTE: The Success Center does NOT hire out our tutors for private, off-site tutoring.
+NOTE: The Success Center does NOT hire out our tutors for off-site tutoring.
 Additionally, we will NOT provide a tutor's private contact information to those who request it.
 We highly value the safety and privacy of our staff, and thank you for understanding.